jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ### 2.x Arrays

-In JavaScript we are used to working arrays for all sorts of reasons.
-We can manage sets of data, queues, stacks, etc. We can push, pop, shift, unshift and do all sorts of sorting and filtering on an indexed set of data.
-In v8 we are not privileged to perform these tasks in a simple manner like we can in JavaScript, but we can make it work.
+In JavaScript we work with arrays for all sorts of reasons.
+We can manage sets of data, queues, stacks, etc. We can push, pop, shift, unshift and do all manner of sorting and filtering on the indexed set of data.
+In v8 we are not privileged to perform these tasks in a simple manner like in JavaScript, but we can make it work.

 #### 2.x Creating an array

 Creating an array in v8 is as simple as creating any other object.
-We must utilize the `v8::Array::New(int length = 0)` static method on the `v8::Array` class which accepts an optional `int` which determines the length of the initialized array.
+We utilize the `v8::Array::New(int length = 0)` static method on the `v8::Array` class which accepts an optional `int` value which determines the length of the initialized array.

 ***Figure 2.x - Creating an array with no length in C++ with V8***